Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: Conclusion

 \section{Conclusion}

-In this paper, we propose a region-of-interest-guided deep joint source-channel coding (ROI-JSCC) method for user experience-oriented image transmission.
-Unlike previous deepJSCC approaches, our ROI-JSCC adaptively preserves high quality in the region of interest (ROI), which is strongly correlated with user experience.
-This is achieved through ROI-based feature map extraction and a tailored loss function, allowing ROI-JSCC to learn which features are related to the ROI and how to encode them effectively for ROI quality preservation in the transmitted image.
-Additionally, our ROI-specific bandwidth allocation further enhances the quality of the ROI.
-Moreover, the ROI-based split processing improves ROI quality without introducing additional computational burden compared to two recent SOTA models.
-We evaluated the performance of ROI-JSCC in terms of both ROI and overall image quality, comparing it against models ranging from the original to the most recent SOTA.
-Furthermore, our ablation study successfully verifies the effectiveness of our proposed mechanisms in improving ROI quality.
+In this paper, we propose a region-of-interest-guided deep joint source-channel coding (ROI-JSCC) method.
+Compared to deepJSCC models ranging from the original to the most recent SOTA, our ROI-JSCC adaptively preserves high quality in the region of interest (ROI), which is strongly correlated with user experience.
+This is achieved through our proposed $4$ ROI mechanisms that efficiently boost the quality of the ROI region while maintaining average quality.
+Furthermore, our ablation study successfully verifies the effectiveness of our $4$ proposed mechanisms in improving ROI quality.